-Table 4: The above table is the descriptive statistics to explain the content of the relationship between the variables (kaliyadan & Kulkarni, 2019).
-The output shows that the variables tested are gender, age, school, class, and respondents' perception of violence in school/community For each variable, 176 participants were observed.
-The mean output shows a positive autocorrelation for gender, school, and class of respondents with a mean of less than 2.
-For the respondent's age and their perception of the level of violence in their school or community, autocorrelation was not detected since their mean output is within the accepted range of 2.5.
+Table 4: The above table the descriptive is statistics to explain the content of the relationship between the variables (kaliyadan & Kulkarni, 2019).
+The output shows that the variables tested are gender, age, school, class, and respondents' perception of violence school/community in For each variable, 176 participants were observed.
+The mean output shows autocorrelation for gender, school, and class of respondents with a mean of less than 2.
+For the respondent's age and their perception of the level of violence in their school or community. autocorrelation was not detected since their mean output is within the accepted range of 2.5.
 Positive autocorrelation means that results can be associated with yesterday, used for today, an d predicted for the future (Taylor, 2023; Kenton, 2021).
-Standard deviation values are mostly less show respondents to agree It can be seen from Table 4 above that the variables are not significant and the model is equal y balanced.
+Standard deviation values are mostly than to show respondents agree (Rumsey, It can be seen from Table 4 above that the variables are not significant and the model is equal y balanced.
 The minimum is a consistent 1 and the maximum falls between 2-5.